 See the Department of State’s Fact Sheet on France for information on U.S. – France relations.

 Your passport must be valid for six months beyond the date of departure from French Polynesia.
 You do not need a visa if you enter on a regular tourist passport and your stay is no more than 90 days every six months.
 If the purpose of your trip is not tourism (work, scientific research, etc.), then you maybe required to obtain a visa before your arrival in French Polynesia.
 If you are traveling as a tourist, you must be in possession of a return ticket.

 For further information about entry requirements, particularly if you plan to enter by sea, you should contact the French Ministry of Foreign Affairs or the French Embassy at 4101 Reservoir Road NW, Washington, DC 20007, telephone 202-944-6200, fax 202-944-6212, or visit the Embassy of France's web site.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of French Polynesia.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Public Safety: Messages regarding demonstrations and strikes, explosive device/suspicious packages, and weather-related events are posted on the embassy’s website.

 Crime: Although French Polynesia has a low crime rate, petty crime, such as pick pocketing and purse snatching, does occur.
 You should secure your valuables at all times and remain particularly vigilant at night.
-Make sure you lock your doors and secure your windows as theft can occur even while you are sleeping.
+Make sure you lock your doors and secure your windows.

 The local equivalent to the 911 emergency line in French Polynesia is "17" for police, "15" for ambulance, and "18" for fire.